About ad reach

 - Number of temporary visitors to a geographic location

-- Length of time each person spends on a website
+- Length of time that each person spends on a website

 - Number of signed-in people

-- Search partner or Google Display Network visits which aren’t included in reach number estimates
+- Search partner or Google Display Network visits that aren’t included in reach number estimates

-Reach helps you estimate the total number of people you could potentially reach with your ads, but it won't be able to tell you the total number of impressions your ads could receive.
+Reach helps you to estimate the total number of people that you could potentially reach with your ads, but it won't be able to tell you the total number of impressions that your ads could receive.

 Locations with limited reach

-For some locations, you may see a "Limited reach" warning in AdWords.
-Limited reach means we aren't able to associate people with a selected geographic location by their Internet Protocol (IP) addresses.
+For some locations, you may see a "Limited reach" warning in Google Ads.
+Limited reach means that we aren't able to associate people with a selected geographic location by their Internet Protocol (IP) addresses.
 Possible reasons include a low number of users in the location, or the quality of IP to location mapping.